A hot-air balloonist, rising vertically with a constant velocity ... | Channels for Pearson+

 A hot-air balloonist, rising vertically with a constant velocity of magnitude 5.00 m/s, releases a sandbag at an instant when the balloon is 40.0 m above the ground (Fig. E2.44).
-After the sandbag is released, it is in free fall. (d) What is the greatest height above the ground that the sandbag reaches?
+After the sandbag is released, it is in free fall. (a) Compute the position and velocity of the sandbag at 0.250 s and 1.00 s after its release.

 Verified Solution